 This section brings together free in-depth Continuing Education resources for the Professional community concerned with trauma.

-Topics include: student Veterans' health, co-occurring TBI or substance abuse, complementary and alternative treatments for PTSD, female Veterans, and family care.
-Learn more and register!View Course Details »
+Topics include: mental health mobile apps and online tools, student Veterans' health, co-occurring TBI or substance abuse, complementary and alternative treatments for PTSD, female Veterans, and family care.
+Each lecture can be viewed independently.View Course Details »

 Learn how to provide STAIR to your patients.
 STAIR is an evidence-based cognitive behavioral therapy (CBT) for individuals with PTSD, including chronic and complicated forms as well as for those with PTSD and co-occurring disorders.
 STAIR includes skill building in emotion management and interpersonal functioning.

 This online STAIR training consists of 8 modules covering several core treatment components.
 STAIR can be provided as a standalone therapy or as a complement to trauma-focused therapies.View Course Details »

 Sleep problems are very common with PTSD.
 This course describes co-occurring conditions and primary sleep disorders that affect sleep in Veterans with PTSD.